 After nearly a month of intense PETA campaigning against horrific combat training exercises conducted by the Bolivian military—in which live dogs are shown in a video tied down, repeatedly stabbed, and screaming in agony—the Bolivian Ministry of Defense ends the killing by issuing the military’s first-ever animal protection regulation, which “prohibit[s] all acts of violence, exploitation, [and] mistreatment that provokes the death of animals.”

-European Chemicals Agency spares up to 4.5 million animals from toxicity testing in a massive EU testing program after receiving scientific arguments provided by PETA scientists.
+European Chemicals Agency spares up to 4.5 million animals from toxicity testing in a massive EU testing program after receiving documentation provided by PETA scientists.

 A petition co-filed by PETA leads a court to determine thatUniversity of Wisconsin–Madison staff members may face prosecution for violating state law by killing sheep in decompression experiments.